 As Canadians, we need to stand up to bad policies like Bill C-48 that will be detrimental to our natural resource sector.
 In 2017, 47% of Canada’s exports were from the energy industry.
 The same year, about 17% of our national gross domestic product was generated from these industries.
 Nationwide, nearly 2 million people are employed by the natural resource sector.
 The list goes on…

-It’s time that we all take a stand against Bill C-48 and say no to the government.
+It’s time that we all take a stand against Bill C-48 and say no to this piece of legislation that is not backed by science and destructive to Canadian national unity.
 It’s time that we stand up for the industries that have provided so much wealth and prosperity in our great nation.
 Enough is enough!
 Learn more about what you can do: